 What is Mindfulness Meditation?

 Mindfulness meditation involves directing our awareness.
 There are two spaces we can inhabit in our mind.
 The first is our storytelling mind.
 In this space, we are either in the past or the future, and our mind spins off into stories or movies.
-In our stories, we ruminate about how inadequate we have been or how we have been unfairly treated.
+We ruminate about how inadequate we have been or how we have been unfairly treated.
 In addition, we predict disasters and calamities that are about to bestow upon us.
 As a result, we experience resentment, loneliness, and fear.

 Mindful Piano Practice